Have you seen this animal? Report it now!

 Smooth newt are classified as a prohibited pest animal under the Victorian Catchment and Land Protection Act 1994.
 The importation, keeping, breeding and trading of this species, without appropriate permits, is illegal and penalties apply.

 The illegal keeping and trading of smooth newts poses one of the greatest risks of the species establishing in Victoria.
 This is the most likely source of a small, localised population of smooth newts identified in 2011, in Melbourne's south-eastern suburbs.
-Removal of escaped or deliberately released smooth newts from aquatic environments is expected to be extremely difficult and costly.
+Removal of escaped or deliberately released smooth newts from both aquatic and terrestrial environments is expected to be extremely difficult and costly.
 For this reason, successful eradication of a population from the wild is extremely unlikely.

 How to identify a smooth newt